-A long-tail is a motorised boat.
-Traditionally made of wood, with the body of the boat being narrow and long.
+A long-tail is a motorized boat.
+Traditionally made of wood, with the body of the boat narrow and long.
 These long-tail boats are colourfully decorated with flowers, and these days mainly used by tourists to explore the back waterways and canals of Bangkok.

 Now they have a motor, but in days gone by, things were not so sophisticated.